 One of the most difficult challenges I have seen some of our Relaxing Retirement members embroiled in is the anxiety surrounding helping their adult children transition to becoming fully financially independent.

 This is a very delicate subject and one that I have spent a lot of time discussing with several members.

 If you’ve had to deal with this, you already know that you have to walk a fine line between your desire to help them avoid the struggles you went through when you were younger vs. helping them learn financial self-sufficiency.

-It’s a very precarious situation, and as a father of a recently turned 16-year old and an 18-year old ready to head off to college, I sympathize completely.
+It’s a very precarious situation, and as a father of a soon to be high school senior (son) and college junior (daughter), I sympathize completely.